ROCm/rocprofiler/README.md

   ```

   Recommended: "profile_standard" for counter collection and "auto" for all other profiling.
 Use rocm-smi to verify the current power state.
 For multiGPU systems (includes integrated graphics), replace "card0" by the desired card.
+- Timestamps may be incorrect with HIP_OPS when the system has been in sleep state.
+- HIP_OPS are mutually exclusive with HSA_OPS.

 ## Supported AMD GPU Architectures (V2)